nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ## Hooks ##

-In addition to the public methods, the Plot object also has some hooks that can be used to modify the plotting process.
+In addition to the public methods, the Plot object also has some hooks that can to used to modify the plotting process.
 You can install a callback function at various points in the process, the function then gets access to the internal data structures in Flot.